Ernestgio/assignment-golang-backend/README.md

 ### Done Requirements

-* Authentication and Authorization
+- Authentication and Authorization
   - Register
   - Login

+- List of transactions
+  - default 10, with query params combined

 - Topup
   - Credit to Wallet